 In January 2016, the Company entered into a lease agreement for office space in Princeton, NJ.
-The lease commenced April 23, 2016 and expires on August 31, 2022.
-This lease replaces the Princeton lease discussed above that expired on April 30, 2016.
-Monthly rent expense on this lease is \$6.
-The lease is subject to escalation clauses, and provides for a rent-free period of five months.
+The lease commenced April 23, 2016 and expired on August 31, 2022.
+This lease replaced the Princeton lease discussed above that expired on April 30, 2016.
+Monthly rent expense on this lease was \$6.
+The lease was subject to escalation clauses, and provided for a rent-free period of five months.